turingschool/curriculum/tutorials/models/validations.markdown

 When `.save!` succeeds it will also return `true`, but when it fails it will *raise an exception*.
 Well architected Ruby treats exceptions as extremely abnormal cases.
 For that reason, saving a model should only raise an exception when something *very strange* has happened, like the database has crashed.
 Users entering junky input is not unexpected, so we shouldn't typically raise exceptions on a validation.

 When should you use `save!`?
-When you expecting the validation to always pass.
+When you expect the validations to always pass.
 For instance, if your application is creating objects with no user input, it'd be very strange to have invalid data.
 Then use `save!` and skip the redirect.
-In such a scenario, just redirecting someplace probably isn't going to help, so your application should *freak out*.
+In such a scenario, redirecting someplace probably isn't going to help, so your application should *freak out*.

 ### Displaying Errors

-Typically we react to `.save` in the controller and re-render the form if it returned false.
+Typically we react to `.save` in the controller and re-render the form if it returned `false`.
 Then in the UI we can display the errors for the user to correct.

 #### Back in Rails 2